Last Updated on November 19, 2018 by Dave Farquhar

 As someone who paid off more than $150,000 worth of debt over the course of about four years in the last decade, maybe what I have to say about that matters to you.

 I did it a different way.
 I paid off my car, then I got married, then we paid off my wife’s car, then we went to work on the mortgage.
 We had a few hiccups along the way, including job losses and having to replace an air conditioner, furnace, dishwasher, and range, but even with the hiccups, we got it done around five years after we decided to get started.
 We just paid the debts off in descending order: Cars first, because they were smaller, then the A/C and furnace because they came along afterward, then the mother of all debts–the mortgage.

-It worked because we stuck with it.
+It worked because we stuck with it, and my wife was on board with it.
 That’s all.

 I agonized over whether it made more sense to pay them off by interest rate or some other means, but the math didn’t matter all that much.
 The difference between the best and worst order was less than a year, which, considering a mortgage is 15, 20 or 30 years, isn’t much in the grand scheme of things.
 We didn’t lose momentum because while I was agonizing, at least we kept doing what we were doing.
 And if you stick with it, as you get raises and windfalls, by applying those to the debt, you can make up that year anyway.